Domain Adaptation of Foundation LLMs for e-Commerce

 \subsubsection{General Domain}

 For evaluating the model capabilities on the general domain for the English language, we utilize the Natural Language Understanding (NLU) benchmark aggregates (in the following called \textbf{NLU En}) also used by \citet{DBLP:journals/corr/abs-2402-00838} and \citet{DBLP:journals/corr/abs-2406-12023} and calculated using the EleutherAI LM Evaluation Harness \cite{eval-harness}.
-Furthermore, we utilize the \lq{}Open LLM Leaderboard 2\rq{} \cite{open-llm-leaderboard-v2} (in the following called \textbf{LLM Leaderboard}) which calculates a re-normalized average of the scores for the BBH \cite{suzgun2022challengingbigbenchtaskschainofthought}, GPQA \cite{rein2023gpqagraduatelevelgoogleproofqa}, MUSR \cite{sprague2024musrtestinglimitschainofthought} and MMLU-PRO \cite{wang2024mmluprorobustchallengingmultitask} benchmarks.\footnote{We exclude IFEval and MATH Lvl 5 benchmarks because the former is only useful for instruction-tuned models and the latter gives very low scores for the base models, especially for the 8B model variants.} When we report model performance in Section \ref{sec:finding_best_setup}, we average \texttt{NLU En} and \texttt{LLM Leaderboard} scores.
+Furthermore, we utilize the \lq{}Open LLM Leaderboard 2\rq{} \cite{open-llm-leaderboard-v2} (in the following called \textbf{LLM Leaderboard En}) benchmark, which calculates a re-normalized average of the scores for the BBH \cite{suzgun2022challengingbigbenchtaskschainofthought}, GPQA \cite{rein2023gpqagraduatelevelgoogleproofqa}, MUSR \cite{sprague2024musrtestinglimitschainofthought} and MMLU-PRO \cite{wang2024mmluprorobustchallengingmultitask} benchmarks.\footnote{We exclude IFEval and MATH Lvl 5 benchmarks because the former is only useful for instruction-tuned models and the latter gives very low scores for the base models, especially for the 8B model variants.} When we report model performance in Section \ref{sec:finding_best_setup}, we average \texttt{NLU En} and \texttt{LLM Leaderboard En} scores.
 For the evaluation of the non-English, general domain NLU capabilities we use the same task aggregates as \citet{DBLP:journals/corr/abs-2406-12023} (in the following called \textbf{NLU non-En}).
-In this work we focus on German, Spanish, French and Italian only.
+Furthermore, we utilize the \lq{}Open Multilingual LLM Leaderboard\rq{} \cite{lai2023openllmbenchmark} (in the following called \textbf{LLM Leaderboard non-En}).
+In this work we focus on German, Spanish, French and Italian.